KAIST Concurrency and Parallelism

 We design and verify innovative concurrent and parallel systems.

 We are currently seeking enthusiastic students at all academic levels who are interested in designing and verifying concurrent and parallel systems.
-If this interests you, please review these instructions and contact Jeehoon as soon as possible.
+If this interests you, please review these instructions and then contact Jeehoon as soon as possible.

 Projects